icons8/lunacy-docs/docs/symbols.md

 1. In the symbol editor (the quick one).
 2. Directly on the Symbols page.

-The changes you make immediately apply to all the symbol instances across the project, except for the instances with respective overrides.

 **Way 1**

 1. Select an instance of the symbol you want to edit.